 Healthy blood sugar regulation is a major culprit in causing fatigue in our society today.
 Diabetes is extremely common and regulating one’s blood sugar is crucial for a healthy metabolism and energy level.
 Diet and lifestyle are important things to address to get to the root cause of maintaining a healthy blood sugar level and preventing fatigue from happening before it starts.

 Autoimmune conditions, such as Lupus, rheumatoid arthritis, and Sjogrens, come about when the body attacks itself with antibodies, which normally fight off disease.
 These conditions can flare and cause debilitating fatigue along with pain.
 Supporting your immune system and make it function optimally can prevent autoimmune flares, and help address the cause of your fatigue.

 Adrenal fatigue is another potential culprit.
 We are constantly bombarded with stress, whether it is physical, emotional, or both.
 The body’s natural ability to respond to stress can deteriorate over time, therefore it is important to support these crucial metabolic glands.
 Often a focal point from the functional medicine approach, the adrenals become impaired over time from consistent stress.
 There is lab work that can be done to ensure that your adrenal glands are functioning properly.

 Anemia can be caused a deficiency of iron or B12, and can be addressed by supplementing or oxygenating your body.
 Blood loss from an ulcer or an inflamed GI tract or even prescription drug usage over time can deplete certain nutrients over time, and finding out the cause of anemia can be challenging.

-There are a plethora of medical conditions that can cause fatigue.
 The best solution is to stop trying to sort out the guesswork by yourself, and to seek an expert opinion.
 At Progressive, we are dedicated to putting you on track to take control of your fatigue and restoring vitality for a happy and healthy life.